Order

 Order Export

-If there is a need to customize when an order is considered ready to be sent to Fluent - ConfigProvider class should be rewritten in DI configuration.
-To validate order has not been published before the extension tracks when orders are exported through extension attributes: order.extension_attributes.fluent.publish_status should be empty or equal to 0.
-When an order is ready to be exported then it is added to the message queue with the topic name of fluentcommerce.order.publisher.
+If there is a need to customize when an is considered ready to be sent to Fluent - ConfigProvider class should be rewritten in DI configuration.
+To validate has not been published before the extension tracks when orders are exported through extension attributes: order.extension_attributes.fluent.publish_status should be empty or equal to 0.
+When an is ready to be exported then it is added to the message queue with the topic name of fluentcommerce.order.publisher.

 - Observing order after saving event.